Dark Christmas Pudding

 -

-Serve the Dark Christmas Pudding warm, optionally with custard, cream, or brandy butter, as a decadent holiday dessert.
+Serve warm with custard, cream, vanilla ice cream, or brandy butter for a classic holiday dessert.